su1c1n1v/git-sheet-cheat/README.md

     - `man git-status`
         - Documentation fo the command git status
     - git only shows the foulders that it is not empty, to add the foulder it is required to add a file or add a file .keep
+- ***Show the historic of the commits***
+    - `git logs`
+    - Example: `git log --oneline`
+        - Show all the historics in one line.
+    - `git log --stat`
+        - Show the statistics of the files with each commit
+    - `git log --graph`
+        - Show the textual graph of the project`s commit
 - ***Remove a file in the staging area***
     - `git rm <file-name>`
 - ***Commit files***